openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 -   Mode for the push-down feature.

 If you want to enable the connector all push down feature for hana connector, you do not need to do any things for hana connector's push down feature, which is FULL_PUSHDOWN on by default.
-But you can also set as below:
+But you can also set as follows:

 | jdbc.pushdown-module=FULL_PUSHDOWN                    |
 | --------------------------------------------------- |